 After completing the program, Buell Fellows join an alumni network that fosters ongoing connections and leadership learning.
 Students are also able to apply credits earned in this program into one of several master’s or doctoral programs offered at the CU Denver’s School of Education & Human Development.

 Courses are offered in a hybrid format with classes meeting in person and by Zoom.
-A detailed calendar with 2021-2022 program dates will be shared with applicants in full prior to commitment to participation.
+A detailed calendar with program dates is shared with applicants in full prior to commitment to participation.

 ECED 5330: Introduction to Transformational Leadership